-Between Innings for the 90-108-Second Time Limit (or Clock)
+Between Innings for the 120-Second Time Limit (or Clock)

-- 1. If there are unusual circumstances that prevent either team from getting on or off the field, other common sense delays such as ceremonies or field maintenance not the fault of the teams, or an injury the time clock is delayed until players have had an opportunity to begin to move to their positions.
-The 90-108-second clock shall start when the last defensive player crosses the foul line nearest his dugout and stops when the pitcher begins his windup for the first pitch to the first batter of the inning.
-The defensive team may use one of its three timeouts to avoid a 90-second clock penalty.
-If the offensive team is not ready within the 90-second or 108-second time limit, the umpire shall call a strike.
-If the defense is not ready, a ball shall be awarded to the batter. - 2.
-For nontelevised games (Internet streaming does not qualify), teams have 90 seconds to be ready to pitch and to have a batter ready to step into the batter's box after the end of each half-inning.
-At the beginning of a game for a starting pitcher or for any subsequent relief pitcher, the clock should start when he begins his first pitch; however, by rule he is entitled to eight pitches without penalty.
-Should the clock expire, he is allowed to complete his eight warm up pitches. - 3.
-For televised games the time shall be 108 seconds between each half-inning unless specified by NCAA or conference contract provisions.
-The home institution will notify the visiting team and umpires if there will be an extension of the 108-second provision. - 4.
-With 30 seconds left, the base umpire will visually cue the plate umpire, who will then signal to the pitcher and catcher, "30 seconds left," (usually enough time for two warm-up pitches) and summon the lead-off batter to the plate. - 5.
-Continuing pitchers shall have the 90- to 108-second time limit to complete their five warm-up pitches.
+- 1. Between innings, teams have 120 seconds to be ready for the first pitch (pitcher holding the ball and touching the pitcher's plate) and a batter standing in the batter's box ready to hit.
+The 120-second clock shall start when all defensive players have started to leave their positions after the last out has been made and stops when the umpite calls "Play" for the first pitch of the first batter of the next half-inning.
+If there are unusual circumstances that prevent either team from getting on or off the field, other common sense delays such as ceremonies or field maintenance not the fault of the teams, or an injury, the time clock is delayed until players have had an opportunity to begin to move to their positions.
+Either team may use one of its charged conferences to avoid a 120-second clock penalty.
+If the offensive team is not ready within the 120-second time limit, the umpire shall call a strike.
+If the defense is not ready, a ball shall be awarded to the first batter. - 2.
+At the beginning of a game (first inning for each starting pitcher) or for any subsequent relief pitcher who enters the game to start an inning, the clock should start as indicated above; however, by rule he is entitled to eight warm-up pitches and is allowed to complete those without penalty should the clock expire. - 3.
+For all games the time limit shall be 120 seconds between each half-inning unless specified by NCAA or conference contract provisions.
+The home institution will notify the visiting team and umpires if there will be an extension of the 120-second provision. - 4.
+With 30 seconds left, the base umpire will visually cue the plate umpire, who will then signal to the pitcher and catcher, "30 seconds left," and summon the lead-off batter to the plate.

-Note During a game, the game pitcher may use the bullpen mound during an inning when his team is at bat if he does not delay the start of the next half inning.
-Penalty is dictated by this protocol.

-- 6. If the catcher is the third out or on base when the third out is made, the offensive team should have someone ready to warm up the pitcher.
-Umpires will not grant additional warm-ups if the 90- or 108-second time limit expires.
-In the event that the catcher was on base or the last to bat: if the catcher is not out at the 30 seconds left reminder, (another player is warming up the catcher) then you are to hold the pitcher up with one pitch left and wait on the game catcher to arrive.
-This will allow the game catcher to throw the ball down. - 7.
-Following a team warning, if a coach, student-athlete, manager or any nonplaying personnel argues any penalty or timing procedure, he is subject to immediate ejection without warning.
+- 5. Continuing pitchers shall have the 120-second time limit to complete their five warm-up pitches. - Note: During a game, the game pitcher may use the bullpen mound during an inning when his team is at bat if he does not delay the start of the next half inning.
+Penalty is dictated by this protocol. - 6.
+If the catcher is the third out or on base when the third out is made, the offensive team should have someone ready to warm up the pitcher.
+Umpires will not grant additional warm-ups if the 120-second time limit expires.
+In the event that the catcher was on base or the last to bat: if the catcher is not out of the dugout at the "30 seconds left" reminder and another player is warming up the pitcher, the umpire will hold up the pitcher with one warm-up pitch left and wait for the game catcher to arrive.
+This will allow the game catcher to throw the ball down following the last warm-up pitch. - 7.
+Following a team warning, if a coach, student-athlete, manager or any nonplaying personnel argues any penalty or timing procedure, the offender is subject to immediate ejection without warning.
 The head coach is allowed to bring a clock malfunction or misapplication of the protocol to the umpire's attention. - 8.
-The 90- or 108-second pitch clock is enforced even if a coach or player continues to argue an inning-ending play and the clock expires.
+The 120-second pitch clock is enforced even if a coach or player continues to argue an inning-ending play and the clock expires.